Obama deported only 0.26 percent of 11.7 million illegals in 2013

 That’s only one immigration-law deportation for every 585 illegals.

 The agency said officials want to focus federal police on illegals who also commit additional crimes.
-“Other than convicted criminals, the agency’s enforcement priorities include: those apprehended while attempting to unlawfully enter the United States, illegal re-entrants – individuals who returned to the U.S. after being previously removed by ICE – and immigration fugitives,” said the ICE report.
+“Other than convicted criminals, the agency’s enforcement priorities include: those apprehended while attempting to unlawfully enter the United States, illegal re-entrants – individuals who returned to the U.S. after being previously removed by ICE – and immigration fugitives,” said the ICE report, which covers the 12-month period up to October 2013.

 “Immigration laws should be enforced for their own sake, not just as a way to remove criminals,” Vaughan said.